ersc-docs/ersc-docs.github.io/pages/Troubleshooting.md

 </details>

 <details markdown="block">
-<summary> You must own Shadow of the Erdtree to join thi session </summary>
+<summary> You must own Shadow of the Erdtree to join this session. </summary>

 >This means you must own the DLC and have it installed to join this session, because the host is in the DLC area.
 >